 Private school students who live in a participating Title I public school attendance area and are identified by the school as low achieving on the basis of multiple, educationally related, objective criteria are eligible for services.
 (ESEA sections 1115(c)(1)(B) and 1117(a)(1)).
 Poverty is not a condition for services.
-Additionally, children may be eligible based on their status as follows: homeless children; children who in the preceding two years had participated in Head Start; a literacy program under Title II, Part B, Subpart 2; a Title I preschool program, or a Title I, Part C (Migrant Education) program; and children in a local institution for neglected or delinquent children and youth or attending a community day program for such children.
+Additionally, children may be eligible based on their status as follows: homeless children; children who in the preceding two years had participated in Head Start; a literacy program under Title II, Part B, Subpart 2; a Title I preschool program, or a Title I, Part C (Migrant Education) program; and children in a local institution for neglected or delinquent children.
 (ESEA section 1115(c)(2)(B)- (E)).